-When will the first New Warrior Training Adventure be held in Israel?
+When will the next New Warrior Training Adventure be held in Israel?

 MKP Israel is dedicated to making the New Warrior Training Adventure available to men in our region on an ongoing basis.
-Though the date is subject to change, our first NWTA is tentatively scheduled for February 2018.
+Our first NWTA was held in February 2018, and the next one is scheduled for February 2019.
 To be notified of updates, we invite you to connect with us and request to be added to our email list.

 How does the New Warrior Training Adventure accommodate the observance of Shabbat?

 In most regions around the world, the New Warrior Training Adventure is held from late Friday to mid-day Sunday.
 In order to honor Shabbat and the Jewish men who observe it, however, our trainings will be held mid-week (a training might run from late-afternoon Tuesday to mid-afternoon on Thursday, for example).